Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Introduction

-\cite{bp98} and \cite{bp03}, in seminal papers studying least-squares estimation of multiple change-points in regression models under possible heterogeneity of the errors, describe a procedure for computing confidence intervals conditional on detection.
-For an unknown distribution of the errors, the limiting distribution of each estimated change-point location converges to an appropriate functional of the Wiener process only under the assumption that the corresponding break size goes to zero with the sample size.
-The asymptotic validity of the resulting confidence interval relies on the consistency of the estimators of the unknown quantities involved (such as the local variance of the innovations or the break size); it is therefore a large-sample, asymptotic construction.
-Crucially, it does not take into the account the uncertainty associated with detection, which can be considerable especially for the more difficult problems (for an example, see the ``US ex-post real interest rate" case study in \cite{bp03}, where there is genuine uncertainty between models with 2 and 3 change-points; we revisit this example in Section \ref{sec:expost}).
-By contrast, RNSP produces intervals of significant change in the median that are not conditional on detection, have a finite-sample nature and are valid regardless of the size of the breaks.
+\cite{bp98, bp03}, working with least-squares estimation of multiple change-points in regression models under possible heterogeneity of the errors, describe a procedure for computing confidence intervals conditional on detection, with asymptotic validity guarantees. \comment{For an unknown distribution of the errors, the limiting distribution of each estimated change-point location converges to an appropriate functional of the Wiener process only under the assumption that the corresponding break size goes to zero with the sample size.
+The asymptotic validity of the resulting confidence interval relies on the consistency of the estimators of the unknown quantities involved (such as the local variance of the innovations or the break size); it is therefore a large-sample, asymptotic construction.} Crucially, it does not take into the account the uncertainty associated with detection, which can be considerable especially for the more difficult problems (for an example, see the ``US ex-post real interest rate" case study in \cite{bp03}, where there is genuine uncertainty between models with 2 and 3 change-points; we revisit this example in Section \ref{sec:expost}).
+By contrast, RNSP produces intervals of significant change in the median that are not conditional on detection and have a finite-sample nature. \comment{ and are valid regardless of the size of the breaks.}

 The paper is organised as follows.
 Section \ref{sec:mot} motivates RNSP and sets out its general algorithmic framework.
-Section \ref{sec:rnsp} describes how RNSP measures the local deviation from model constancy, its crucial ingredient.
-It also gives theoretical performance guarantees for RNSP.
+Section \ref{sec:rnsp} describes how RNSP measures the local deviation from model constancy and gives finite-sample theoretical performance guarantees for RNSP.
+Section \ref{sec:lsb} quantifies the large-sample behaviour of RNSP.
 Section \ref{sec:num} contains numerical examples and comparisons.
-Section \ref{sec:data} includes two examples showing the practical usefulness of RNSP.
+Section \ref{sec:data} includes examples showing the practical usefulness of RNSP.
 Section \ref{sec:disc} concludes with a brief discussion.
 Software implementing RNSP is available at \url{https://github.com/pfryz/nsp}.